Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 But Cockneys vs Zombies seemed to not care about that in the least.
 They are here to do a checklist of words, objects and London occurrences and make them interact with a zombie apocalypse.
 Period.

-Inspired perhaps by Joe Cornish’s Attack the Block, where a small gang in South London battled aliens with their homemade weapons, Cockneys vs. Zombies tell the story of brothers Terry (Rasmus Hardiker) and Andy McGuire (Harry Treadaway), two humble Londoners who work distributing meals-on-wheels.
+Inspired perhaps by Joe Cornish’s Attack the Block, where a small gang in South London battled aliens with their homemade weapons, Cockneys vs. Zombies tells the story of brothers Terry (Rasmus Hardiker) and Andy McGuire (Harry Treadaway), two humble Londoners who work distributing meals on wheels.
 Their parents died when they were children in a shootout against the police.

 Ray is a tough old man, a former soldier of World War II, where he murdered many Nazis with almost sadistic pleasure.
 His “fatherly” approach is to repeatedly demonstrate his disappointment with the improvised, cheap life of his grandchildren.

 All this crooked family background, always flirting with the criminal lifestyle, is combined with the genuine caring intentions of the McGuire brothers to save the retirement home, so they decide to rob a local bank with the help of their locksmith cousin Katy (Michelle Ryan), the clumsy Davey (Jack Doolan) and the psychopathic weapons dealer “Mental” Mickey (Bashy).

 In parallel, in a construction site in the East End of London, two builders discover and open a 17th-century catacomb, sealed by order of Charles II.
 And why was this catacomb sealed?
 Because of zombies.
 The two builders end up getting bitten by the ancestral ghouls, thus initiating the outbreak throughout the city.

 The clumsy gang manages to execute the robbery, but not before facing the police, taking two hostages and being practically saved by the zombie outbreak, which has made the police prioritize emergencies.